-An important note: With doctors, a lot of bad reviews (and good feedback!) will be about your staff, not you as a doctor.
+An important note: With podiatrists, a lot of bad reviews (and good feedback!) will be about your staff, not you as a podiatrist.
 If you often hear that your staff is rude, inattentive, or dismissive it’s a good idea to take a hard look at your customer service and make some changes.
 Use this opportunity to improve your patient experience.

 Have You Gotten a Bad Review?

-We know this is possible, as we’ve seen many patients converted from a doctor’s biggest detractor to her #1 fan.
+We know this is possible, as we’ve seen many patients converted from a podiatrist’s biggest detractor to her #1 fan.
 So tell us your story so we can all learn from your experience.